sana-datapro/projects/Spam Email Detection/README.md

 ## Spam Detection Using Random Forest Classifier
 This project focuses on using the Random Forest algorithm to accurately distinguish between spam and non-spam emails.
 This model is robust and not sensitive to multidimensionality, multicollinearity, class imbalance and outliers.

+## Dataset
+The dataset was sourced from the the UCI Machine Learning Repository (https://archive.ics.uci.edu/) and it exists in Kaggle platform.

 ## Tools Used
 Python